blawesom/osc-finops/docs/ARCHITECTURE.md

 ```
 User → Frontend (Cost Management Module)
-  → GET /api/trends?from_date=X&to_date=Y&granularity=day&budget_id=Z
+  → POST /api/trends/async (submit job with from_date, to_date, granularity, budget_id)
-  → Backend Trends API
+  → Backend Trends API (async endpoint)
   → Validate to_date is in past by at least 1 granularity period
   → Validate from_date < to_date (ToDate is exclusive)
+  → Create async job and return job_id
+  → Background thread processes job:
     → Backend Trend Service
     → Check if from_date is in past or future
     → If from_date in past: Query consumption until to_date, no projection
     → If from_date in future: Query consumption until last period excluding today, then project
     → If budget provided: Align periods to budget boundaries
     → Calculate trends (growth rate, historical average, period changes)
     → Project trend if needed (respecting budget boundaries)
-  → Return trend data with projection flag
+    → Update job progress during processing
+    → Store result in job queue
+  → Frontend polls GET /api/trends/jobs/<job_id> for status
+  → When completed, retrieve result from job
   → Frontend displays trends (projected periods shown with dashed line)
 ```